Chart Color Schemes

 Kerang features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 58.7% of all households, including 19.1% couples with children, 28.2% couples without children, and 10.0% single parent families.
-Non-family households constitute the remaining 41.3%, with lone person households at 38.7% and group households comprising 2.8% of the total.
-The median household size is 2.1 people, smaller than the Rest of Vic. average of 2.3.
+Family households constitute 58.7% of all households, including 19.1% couples with children, 28.2% couples without children, and 10.0% single parent families.
+Non-family households account for the remaining 41.3%, with lone person households at 38.7% and group households comprising 2.8%.
+The median household size is 2.1 people, which is smaller than the Rest of Vic. average of 2.3.

 Frequently Asked Questions - Households